BenjaminAnding/ENGL365PROJ4/_classPages/CMPS341.markdown

 # Prereq:
 CMPS 261 and MATH 270 both with a grade of “C” or better.

 # Description:
+Formal logic and its applications.
+Proof of correctness.
+Sets and combinatorics.
+Induction, recursion, and recurrence equations.
+Relations, functions, and graphs: shortest path and minimal spanning tree, planarity, Eulerian paths, Hamiltonian cycles.
+Algebraic structures, finite-state machines, turing machines, and computational notions.

+# Summary:
 Discrete math course.
 This is mostly things like logic and set theory.
 The course is completely theory, no programming involved.

 # Difficulty:  6/10